 - H&M — Dam 4

-Operated by Swedish fashion chain Hennes & Mauritz, which recently opened its Amsterdam flagship store in this historic building formerly occupied by the ABN-Amro bank.
+The Amsterdam flagship store of Swedish fashion chain Hennes & Mauritz is located in an historic building formerly occupied by the ABN-Amro bank.
 Originally this location housed several buildings that over time were combined and reconstructed a number of times.
 The buildings, which through the years have served several functions, have now again been reconstructed.
 The facade has been renovated and the original turret at the corner of Dam Square and Nieuwendijk has been restored.
 ABN Amro still has a presence at the Damrak corner of the building, while H&M occupies the rest.

 - Dam Square Souvenirs — Dam 17-19